 Things to do in Kanazawa

-Kanazawa charmed us enormously and we had the impression that this city was less touristy than other places we visited.
+Kanazawa charmed us enormously and we had the impression that this city was less touristy than other places we visited during our 3 weeks Japan.

 A visit to Kanazawa is not complete without a visit to the Kenrokuen Garden.
 Especially if, like us, you would be here during the cherry blossom season.
 The garden is regarded as one of the most beautiful in Japan.
 The weather was a bit disappointing during our visit so we couldn’t fully appreciate the park.
 We certainly thought it was beautiful, but not better than what we already saw in Tokyo.
 Still, we could not get enough of the cherry blossoms.